Voluntary departure (United States): Steps

-The alien and the authorities agree that the alien will depart voluntarily
+Alien and the authorities agree that the alien will depart voluntarily

 The original suggestion for voluntary departure may come from the authorities or from the alien.
 Either way, both the alien and the authorities must agree to the voluntary departure.
 The order of voluntary departure has a date that may be determined flexibly based on the alien's request (but a maximum of 120 days after the date that the order is issued), giving the alien enough time to arrange his or her affairs prior to departing the United States.

-The alien departs the United States
+Alien departs the United States

 The alien must depart the United States by the date stated on the order of voluntary departure.

 Failure to depart the United States has significant consequences for the alien

 If the alien fails to depart on time, the following happen: